chambers-b/TornPostRetrievalTool/README.md

 Unfortunately, it's not very mobile friendly.

 It contains several pages of general analysis and some pages with filters allowing players to select themselves (or friends) to see their own data.
+Tableau Public was very limiting (but also free) so several of the button and filter layouts cannot be changed much.

 Enjoy!